pradeebanlab/pradeebanlab.github.io/_pages/about.md

 I have an EU Erasmus Mundus Joint Doctorate in Distributed Computing (EMJD-DC) from INESC-ID Lisboa / Instituto Superior Técnico, Universidade de Lisboa, Portugal and Université catholique de Louvain, Belgium.
 My Ph.D. thesis was on Software-Defined Systems for network-aware service composition and workflow placement.
 I received my MSc degree, Erasmus Mundus European Master in Distributed Computing (EMDC), from Instituto Superior Técnico, Portugal, and KTH Royal Institute of Technology, Sweden.

-My research interests include distributed systems, network softwarization, telehealth, big data integration, Internet measurements, and Service-Oriented Architecture.
-I also have extensive experience working on open-source projects and mentoring a diverse range of students on programs such as Google Summer of Code (GSoC) since 2010.
+My research interests are where distributed computing and biomedical informatics meet.
+This includes network softwarization, telehealth, big data integration, Internet measurements, and Service-Oriented Architecture.
+In recent years, I have researched and implemented distributed systems for various healthcare domains, such as radiology and neuroscience.
+I also enjoy working on open-source projects and mentoring students on programs such as Google Summer of Code (GSoC).

 News
 ======